 If you were marooned with one other person, would it make any difference what their religion was?
 So many people criticize others' religion.
-My question is "If you were marooned with one other person, would it really make any difference what their religion was?
-Wouldn't such things as religious differences become unimportant in a situation like that?
+My question is "If you were marooned with one person, would it really make any difference what their religion was?
+Wouldn't such things as any religious differences become unimportant in a situation like that?
 How about their ethnicity or race?

 How would you answer the question?
 If you were a religious person, if you were an atheist, if you were into eastern religion or as a Christian?
 What if you were a secularist or humanist who didn't care one way or the other about religion?
 What if you were a philosopher or a scientist?
-There are many other possible, even plausible or at least seemingly plausible perspectives on this.
+There are other possible, even plausible or at least seemingly plausible perspectives on this.

 Personally I would think that, in that situation, if I thought there was no hope that we would ever escape or be found then what the person believed would be of great importance to me.
-It would matter more than anything else at the time because I believe our eternal destiny is inseparably tied into what we will choose to believe at the time of our death or, in this case, our impending death!
+It would matter more than anything else at the time because I believe our eternal destiny is inseparably tied with what we will choose to believe at the time of our death or, in this case, our impending death!

 First and foremost is that if that person and I were to die in that place I would want to be sure they had the absolute assurance that they were prepared for life after death.
 As a Christian I would have to be the most uncaring person that ever lived if I held the truth from someone who was dying that could give them an eternity of peace and love in God's presence.
 Because I know beyond all doubt that such peace is available to every person who will believe, I would be ecstatic to see that other person receive Christ as their Savior and Lord before it was eternally too late.
 To take one soul to Heaven with me would be worth more than anything on earth!